gitblanc/KeyHunter/README.md

 ![keyhunter-removebg-preview](https://github.com/user-attachments/assets/5dc4b0f6-dec5-4aef-9dba-9ac489f868ff)

-KeyHunter is a powerful command-line tool designed to efficiently and stylishly search for passwords in wordlist files.
+KeyHunter is a powerful command-line tool designed to efficiently and stylishly search for passwords in massive wordlist files.
 Perfect for security researchers, password auditors, and anyone interested in scanning large datasets for specific terms.

 ## 🚀 Key Features:

 - 🔎 **Efficient Searching**: Scans large files in blocks, optimizing memory usage and maximizing speed.
+- 🎳 **Parallel Searching**: Scans multiple files in blocks, optimizing memory 15x times more than the efficient searching.
 - 📈 **Progress Bar**: Visualize the real time scanning progress for a more engaging experience.
 - 🔴 **Term Highlighting**: Highlights search terms found in red, making them easy to spot in the output.
 - 💡 **Detailed Reports**: Displays the total number of occurrences found and details of each match.